 The AGC Certificate of Management-Building Information Modeling (CM-BIM) is an assessment-based certificate credential that denotes knowledge and understanding of concepts related to BIM adoption, practice and process transformation outlined in the AGC BIM Education Program.
-Successful candidates will carry the CM-BIM designation.
+Successful candidates who pass the exam will carry the CM-BIM designation.

 In order to be eligible, CM-BIM candidates must attend all four AGC BIM Education Program courses and provide documentation for their successful completion.
 Applications will not be processed if all units have not been completed by the application date.

-All fees total $575 and will be collected at one time after the candidate application is reviewed and approved.
+All exam fees total $575.00 and will be collected at one time after the candidate application is reviewed and approved.

 NOTE:To learn more about the BIM Education Program, please visit the BIM Education Program page.
 If you are not listed please email cm-bim

 The CM-BIM was designed to demonstrate knowledge and understanding of concepts related to BIM adoption, practice, and process.
 Because BIM is always evolving, individuals need to keep current with these advancements and continue their learning through continuing education.